-Maybe you’ve heard about knowledge sharing platforms and you’re thinking, “What’s the difference between your knowledge sharing platform and my company’s knowledge management system?”
+Maybe you’ve heard about knowledge sharing platforms and you’re thinking, “What’s the difference between your knowledge-sharing platform and my company’s knowledge management system?”

 Or you might not be aware of knowledge sharing platforms at all, as they occupy a fairly nascent product category.
 Whatever the case, we’re going to explore the vast differences in these similarly named enterprise software.
-Then we’ll demonstrate that a knowledge sharing platform is to a knowledge management system as an automobile was to a horse and buggy.
+Then we’ll demonstrate that a knowledge or information sharing platform is to a knowledge management system as an automobile was to a horse and buggy.

 The critical differences between knowledge management systems and knowledge sharing platforms can be summed up in the following definitional statements: